 Loving the history of Chicago’s older buildings as I do, I was thinking about the long history of the Ambassador West and Ambassador East, two proud buildings in Chicago’s famous Gold Coast, (though, truth be told, they were also the playground of Chicago’s Astor Street citizens!

 Dennis Rodkin, a great real estate writer over the years who now works for ‘Crain’s Chicago Business’ and is a regular guest on TV and radio, said it well: “The Ambassador East and Ambassador West hotels were regular stops for movie stars, politicians, and society’s elite.
 Even Alfred Hitchcock’s 1959 cross-country classic, North by Northwest, included a stop at the Ambassador East.”
-Here’s Cary Grant (back to us) about to go into the Ambassador East!
+Speaking of which, here’s a scene where Cary Grant (his back to us) is about to walk into the Ambassador East!

 He perceptively mentions that the Ambassador West was built before all the codes and ordinances set in, and therefore goes sidewalk to sidewalk with no setbacks as shown above.
 So, from your balcony perch you can see the world go by in all directions!

 Besides the history, my love of the Ambassadors ties in with my husband, Lucien Lagrange, and his career in architecture.
 He designs beautiful new structures, but is often called upon to redesign and modernize the Interiors of famous buildings.
 He converted the Ambassador West to luxury condos, and made the Carbon and Carbide Building on Michigan Avenue, shown above, into the Hard Rock Hotel!